kingridda/Terraform-EC2-RDS-ELB-use-cases/README.md

 # Terraform: some EC2 RDS ELB use cases

-Demonstrations on using an Nginx server with EC2, RDS database and Loadbalancers.
+Demonstrations using Terraform: deploy an Nginx server with EC2, RDS database and Loadbalancers.

 ## 01-nginx-server-on-EC2